MoBoo/splunk_elastic_evaluation_pocs/elastic/data-ingestion/uc1_logstash_pipeline/README.md

 A similar setup is also described in a blog post by elastic: https://www.elastic.co/blog/how-to-create-maintainable-and-reusable-logstash-pipelines

-## Elasticsearch Configuration
+## Runtime Configuration
-Elasticsearch uses a custom index-template to set index-settings.
+Elasticsearch and Kibana uses a custom runtime configuration to create an [index-template](https://www.elastic.co/guide/en/elasticsearch/reference/master/index-templates.html) and [index-pattern](https://www.elastic.co/guide/en/kibana/master/index-patterns.html).
-This index-template is created when starting the docker-environment using the `run.sh` script.
+This configuration is created when starting the docker-environment using the `run.sh` script.
 The scripts used to perform runtime object creation can be found in the [setup](setup)-directory.